-- 2 rolls of mint mentos (original flavor—not the fruit coated or other kinds!)
+- Roll of mint mentos (original flavor—not the fruit coated or other kinds!)

 - Optional: more kinds of soda and more rolls of mentos, so that you can do some scientific comparisons and observations!

-- Open, outdoor area that can handle a spray of some soda!
+- Open, outdoor area that can handle getting sprayed with some soda!